wp-plugins/duracelltomi-google-tag-manager/readme.txt

 == Changelog ==

+= 0.7 =

+* Updated/Fixed: dataLayer variables are now populated at the end of the head section.
+Using this the container code can appear just after the opening body tag, thus Webmaster Tools verification using Tag Manager option will work
+* Added: blacklist or whitelist tags and macros to increase security of your Tag Manager setup

 = 0.6 =

 * Updated: better add-to-cart events for WooCommerce, it includes now product name, SKU and ID